The Fokker-Planck equation with subcritical confinement force: Introduction

 together with the inverse Laplace formula

 which holds true for any time $t>0$ and any integer $n$.

 To finish this introduction, let us describe the plan of the paper.
 In Section~\ref{sec:bornesB}, we introduce an appropriate splitting $\LL = \AA + \BB$ and present the main estimates on the semigroup $S_\BB$.
 In Section~\ref{sec:bornesL}, we deduce that the semigroup $S_\LL$ is bounded in the spaces $L^p(m)$.
-In Section~\ref{sec:Poincare}, the proof of Theorem~\ref{th:MAIN} is carried out in the case when a weak Poincar\'e inequality is satisfied ({\bf Case 1}).
-Finally, Section~\ref{sec:NonPoincare} is devoted to the proof of Theorem~\ref{th:MAIN} in the general case ({\bf Case 2}).
+In Section~\ref{sec:Poincare}, the proof of Theorem~\ref{th:MAIN} is carried out in the case when a weak Poincar\'e inequality \eqref{eq:wPineq} is satisfied ({\bf Case 1}).
+In Section~\ref{sec:NonPoincareStatProblem}, the second part of the proof of Theorem~\ref{th:wellposedness} on the stationary problem is presented in the general case ({\bf Case 2}).
+Finally, Section~\ref{sec:NonPoincareSemiGroup} is devoted to the proof of Theorem~\ref{th:MAIN} in the general case.

 {\bf Acknowledgements.} The second author's work is supported by the french ``ANR blanche'' project Stab: ANR-12-BS01-0019.
+We thank M.~Hairer and A.~Guillin for enlightening discussions on several results in relation with the present work.